Cynixia/The-Black-Book/Standard Forms of a Boolean Function.md

 $F(X,Y,Z)=\prod M(1,3,4,6)$

 ## SOP/POS form
 These forms are similar to minterm/maxterm canonical form but *do not* need all variables in every term.
-They are the simplified forms derived using [[Boolean algebra]] and can be directly implemented as a *two-level circuit*.
+They are the simplified forms derived using [[Boolean Algebra]] and can be directly implemented as a *two-level circuit*.

 ### Sum of products form
 **The expression of a function as a logical product (OR) of AND terms.**